ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 1. Select the State Sensor component from the list to attach it

-1. Click on the `StateSensor` component in the vehicle's hierachy in side of the "Details" window to bring up the settings for the sensor.
+1. Click on the `StateSensor` component in the vehicle's hierarchy in side of the "Details" window to bring up the settings for the sensor.

 1. Setup the tagging system for the vehicle (see "Tagging System" below).
 Ensure that the selected vehicle contains the "ego" tag or the playback of the trajectory will not work.